 The primary role occupied by a therapist or counselor is to provide both individual and group counseling sessions.
 A counselor may also provide marriage counseling and family counseling as needed.
 Counseling sessions usually focus on stabilizing the client but then may delve into past traumas and the reasons the client took up drinking or drugs in the first place.
 Counseling sessions also provide support as clients work to maintain their sobriety.

-While cocaine addiction is a serious medical problem, it cannot be treated with either Suboxone or Subutex, as those medications are used strictly in the treatment for opioid abuse.
+While cocaine addiction is a serious medical problem, it cannot be treated with either Suboxone or Subutex, as those medications are used strictly in the treatment of opioid abuse.

 Yes, you can easily switch from Methadone to a Buprenorphine HCL based medication.